-It’s fitting, I believe, that this column is being posted in November—the month that ISA and the Automation Federation have designated as Automation Appreciation Month.
+It’s fitting, I believe, that this blog is being posted in November—the month that ISA and the Automation Federation have designated as Automation Appreciation Month.

 Automation Appreciation Month provides ISA with an opportunity to thank its members for their strong support, active involvement, and leadership contributions.
 In addition, the month celebrates the value and significance of the automation profession as a whole, and the passion, inventiveness, and dedication of all automation professionals throughout the world.